Assemble-to-Order (ATO) is a manufacturing strategy that allows users to combine a limited number of subassemblies into many possible finished items.

 Assemble-to-Order is a manufacturing strategy that combines a few different parts to make many other things.
 This way, people can quickly get what they want, and it’s easier to customize things.
 It is the hybrid version of the make-to-stock and make-to-order strategy.

 Here, the manufacturer produces basic parts before the order but will not be assembled.
-However, once he receives the order from the customer, he assembles the parts easily as per the customer’s requirements, and the ready product will reach the customer quickly.
+However, once they receive the order from the customer, they assemble the parts easily as per the customer’s requirements, and the ready product will reach the customer quickly.

 In this way, it allows businesses to produce customized products to the individual customer’s needs quickly.